leonkaihao/NgWebSvr/README.md

 # NgWebSvr Description
 ## Description
 NgWebSvr is a framework of websvr as a seed, integrated with functions below:
--- Frontend: Angular
+ - Frontend: Angular
--- Design: Google Material, with angular support
+ - Design: Google Material, with angular support
--- Backend: Nodejs http server, express framework
+ - Backend: Nodejs http server, express framework
--- Database: Mongodb
+ - Database: Mongodb
--- Cache & Session: Redis
+ - Cache & Session: Redis
--- Support basic support include sessions and user access logics -- Browser: Chrome recommended.
+ - Support basic support include sessions and user access logics
+ - Browser: Chrome recommended.
 Other browser?
 Better not.

 ## install
--- install redis, reference to http://redis.io/
+ - install redis, reference to http://redis.io/
--- install mongodb, reference to https://www.mongodb.org/
+ - install mongodb, reference to https://www.mongodb.org/
--- Install server components
+ - Install server components
 ```
 npm install
 bower install
 ```

-you may find tip below, select 1, because angular-animate has some known-issue with angular-material, now we should use the matched version.
+You may find tip below, select 1, because angular-animate has some known-issue with angular-material, now we should use the matched version.
 ```
 Unable to find a suitable version for angular, please choose one:
     1) angular#1.3.17 which resolved to 1.3.17 and is required by angular-animate#1.3.17, angular-route#1.3.17